vtex/vtex-courses/courses/store-block/06_messages/en.md

    }
    ```

 Done!
-Now, to try out your store in another languages, you just need to add the _query string_ `/?cultureInfo=pt-br` or `/?cultureInfo=es-ar` on the URL, for example.
+Now, to try out your store in other languages, you just need to add the _query string_ `/?cultureInfo=pt-br` or `/?cultureInfo=es-ar` on the URL, for example.
 By using the first URL, the expected result is this one:

 ![image](https://user-images.githubusercontent.com/19495917/80527977-99057880-896b-11ea-9305-8921d580a1f1.png)